Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism

-\textbf{Empirical model and epistemic uncertainty.} From the agent's view, knowledge of $m^*$ is well-defined only on the state-action support of the dataset $\D$: $\supp_{\S\times \A}(\D) \defeq \{(s,a) \mid (s,a,r,s')\in \D\}$.
-Let $\Mf_{\text{in}}$ denote a model class whose domain is restricted to $\supp_{\S\times \A}(\D)$.
-The \emph{empirical model}~\citep{fujimoto2019off} is then obtained by maximum likelihood estimation (MLE): { }Thus, $m_\D$ is uniquely determined in-support by empirical frequencies, but remains \emph{undefined} for $(s,a)\notin\supp_{\S\times\A}(\D)$, giving rise to substantial epistemic uncertainty~\citep{gal2016uncertainty}.
+Thus, $m_\D$ is uniquely determined in-support by empirical frequencies, but remains \emph{undefined} for $(s,a)\notin\supp_{\S\times\A}(\D)$, giving rise to substantial epistemic uncertainty~\citep{gal2016uncertainty}.
 A common way to formalize this uncertainty is through an \emph{uncertainty set} $\Mf_\D$, the set of plausible models on $\S\times\A$ that agree with $\D$ on $\supp_{\S\times\A}(\D)$ (i.e, close to $m_\D$).
-Offline policy learning then incorporates $\Mf_\D$ into optimization, typically via two paradigms: \emph{conservatism} (or \emph{pessimism}), which optimizes against worst-case models in $\Mf_\D$, or \emph{Bayesianism}, which leverages a posterior distribution over $\Mf_\D$.\looseness=-1
+Offline policy learning then incorporates $\Mf_\D$ into optimization, typically via two paradigms: (explicit) \emph{conservatism}, which optimizes against (near) worst-case models in $\Mf_\D$, or \emph{Bayesianism}, which leverages a posterior distribution over $\Mf_\D$.\looseness=-1